 - Not yet available but recently patented by J&J; Pichia anomala and chicory root watch this space, Pin me to come back to later

 Getting hyaluronic acid into the deepest layers of your skin without hyaluronic acid side effects can be done.
-You only need to know which ingredients your skin eats to make hyaluronic acid – you are so savvy my friend.
+You only need to know which ingredients your skin needs to make hyaluronic acid – you are so savvy my friend.
 Now go enjoy hyaluronic acid benefits without hyaluronic acid side effects.
-Go get awesome skin.
+Wahoo.
+You’ve got this.